-Traditional schooling is perceived as ineffective and boring by many students, even the adult ones.
+Traditional schooling is perceived as ineffective and boring by many students, even adult ones.
 Although teachers continuously seek novel instructional approaches, it is largely agreed that today’s schools face major problems around student motivation and engagement.
-Designers use gamification techniques to make e-learning apps more fun and enjoyable, even in an environment that from the first glance may seem unsuitable for such an approach, like medical learning apps or apps about training employees to follow the safety rules.
+Designers use gamification techniques to make e-learning apps more fun and enjoyable, even in an environment that at first glance may seem unsuitable for such an approach, like medical learning apps or apps about training employees to follow safety rules.

 The majority of learning apps use challenges to add a sense of accomplishment.
 Some add scoreboards with the most prominent students.
 Another technique is adding points and providing levels to signify users’ performance success.
 In-game currency acts as a “payment” for benefits like extra lives.

 Examples of such educational apps include Codecademy Go which is an app that lets you study coding.
-Students receive points for exercise completion, badges for grasping particular skills and also features progress dashboards.
-The Khan Academy educational app gamifies the learning process by providing skill trees like in RPG video games, badges, progress dashboard, and points.
+Students receive points for exercise completion, badges for grasping particular skills, and also features progress dashboards.
+The Khan Academy educational app gamifies the learning process by providing skill trees like RPG video games, badges, progress dashboards, and points.

 Design based on your competitors